 Rose's freckly face suffuses with a brilliant scarlet.
 "That—that—" she splutters, eyes darting towards Toby.

-Caitlyn brushes back her messy blond hair and sits upright to smile at Rose a little deviously.
-Rose's red hair is pulled back with little braids and there's a small daisy threaded into her hair at the base of her neck.
+Caitlyn brushes her messy blond hair back and sits upright to smile at Rose a little deviously.
+Rose's red hair is knotted in little braids and there's a small daisy threaded into her hair at the base of her neck.
 Scorpius thinks summer looks good on her.
 "Do tell, Rose."

 Rose looks like a caged animal.
 Her head dips down and she mumbles, "I've never been kissed before."